Why is blood work important for dogs?

 Understanding Your Pet’s Test Results

-At Poster Veterinary Associates, we will always fully explain your dog’s blood tests and their results, as treatment and management of health issues are a team effort between our veterinary team and loving pet owners.
+At Westport Veterinary Associates, we will always fully explain your dog’s blood tests and their results, as treatment and management of health issues are a team effort between our veterinary team and loving pet owners.

 Your dog’s blood work will mostl likely be a complete blood count (CBC) or a blood chemistry (serum test).
 The CBC will be important for dogs that have pale gums, vomiting, fever, weakness loss of appetite.
 Blood tests for dogs with diarrhea also fall into this category.
 A CBC can also detect bleeding disorrders or other abnormalities that may not be identified otherwise.